-Do you know that you can save money by getting the book Code Nation by Michael J. Halvorson in pdf version instead of buying one?
+Do you know that you can save money by getting the book Reclaiming Personalized Learning by Paul Emerich France in pdf version instead of buying one?
 We have the pdf version of the book Orphans of Islam available for free.
-Just click on red download button below to download Code Nation by Michael J. Halvorson for free.
+Just click on red download button below to download Reclaiming Personalized Learning by Paul Emerich France for free.

 Where exactly did personalized learning go so wrong?

 For teacher and consultant Paul France, at first technology-powered personalized learning seemed like a panacea.
 But after three years spent at a personalized learning start-up and network of microschools, he soon realized that such corporate-driven individualized learning initiatives do more harm than good, especially among our most vulnerable students.
 The far-superior alternative?
 A human-centered pedagogy that prioritizes children over technology.

 First, let’s be clear: Reclaiming Personalized Learning is not yet-another ed tech book.
 Instead it’s a user’s guide to restoring equity and humanity to our classrooms and schools through personalization.
 One part polemical, eleven parts practical, the book describes how to:

 - Shape whole-class instruction, leverage small-group interactions, and nurture a student’s inner-dialogue

 - Cultivate awareness within and among students, and build autonomy and authority

 - Design curriculum with a flexible frame and where exactly the standards fit